Long Island R & RBands & The Clubs They Worked In

-BUT THIS IS SONNY & HIS KINGSMEN EARLY 1966
+THIS IS SONNY & HIS KINGSMEN IN EARLY 1966

-Bobby Columbe along with Warren & Emo would form
+Bobby Columbe along with Warren & Jimmy would form

 Sonny "Styles" Bottari was one incredible soul singer.
 He led many versions of his Kingsmen, based out of the Bellport - Patchogue area for over half of the 1960's.
 In 1961 the first unamed group was formed when Sonny was stationed at the Suffolk Airforce Base, and got together with his fellow airmen, bassist Clay Sonnet'e (sp?) and Joe Butler drums along with local Westhampton High School grads, guitarist Seth "Skip" Boone brother of bassist Steve Boone ( a few years later Butler & Boone became part of the Lovin' Spoonful) to play weekends at the Skyway club in Westhampton.
 Guitarist Nat Marchiano, of Bellport sat in one night and lobbied for Wally Bone, also of Bellport to play drums in a new group Sonny was forming and The Kingsmen soon emerged, playing just up the road from the air base at the Palm Terrace.
 I first heard about them around 1962, and saw them play at a Hot Rod & Custom show at Madison Square Garden in NYC.
 Around that time the song Louie, Louie hit the radio and many kids back at high school all thought __WOW a local band has hit the big time.
 I told them, Sonny Styles on his death bed, could never sound that bad.